Singularity-1/Singularity-1/README.md

 - TestLab360, Junior Developer

 ### Education
-- Current, Queensland University of Technology (Bachelor of Information Technology, majoring in Computer Science)
+- Completed, Queensland University of Technology (Bachelor of Information Technology, majoring in Computer Science with a minor in Mobile and IoT Systems)
-- Previous, Saint Peter Claver College (Grades 10-12)
+- Completed, Saint Peter Claver College (Grades 10-12)

-### Languages/Frameworks known
+### Languages/Frameworks/Tools we are known
 - Javascript
 - Typescript
 - Python